The information about our graduate admissions process provided below is organized into eight sections as follows:

 Completed graduate applications are due on December 15th.
 Applications must be submitted online.
 Paper applications are no longer used.

 Applicants will be notified of the results of their application for admission, at the earliest, in early February, and, at the latest, by early March.
 If admitted, an applicant must either accept or decline the offer of admission by April 15.
-Students who accept an offer of admission, in theory, have the option of matriculating at the beginning of the Fall, Winter, or Spring term of the following academic year.
-In practice, however, almost everyone matriculates in the Fall; and, indeed, it is strongly recommended that they do so.
+Students who accept an offer of admission will matriculate in the fall.

 We are concerned to preserve a very favorable ratio of faculty to graduate students and to be able fully to fund all of our graduate students throughout their time in our PhD program.
 The aim in each year is to matriculate an incoming class of about six new PhD students in Philosophy.
 It is with this aim in mind that we admit an average of ten students per year to our program.Thus, in the average year, we admit about 4% of the applicants to our program.
 In practice, this means that each year there are a great many very strong applicants whom we are unable to admit.